Azure/application-gateway-kubernetes-ingress/docs/how-tos/networking.md

 ## Virtual Network Configuration
 ### Deployed in same virtual network
 If you have deployed AKS and Application Gateway in the same virtual network with `Azure CNI` for network plugin, then you don't have to do any changes and you are good to go.
-Applicaiton Gateway instances should be able to reach the PODs.
+Application Gateway instances should be able to reach the PODs.

 If you are using `kubenet` network plugin, then jump to [Kubenet](#with-kubenet) to setup the route table.